Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Listen.

 Listen to your body, your thoughts, your instincts, your dreams.
 In a fast-paced world, it's easy to lose touch with ourselves and our motivations.
 Take the time to experience how you're feeling, how you're reacting to people, places and things.
 If it's painful to alter your ways or to give something up, what does the pain mean for you?
 How can it help you know yourself better?
-Very often, those who have emerged through a difficult time (overcoming an addiction, changing old behaviors) not only feel great pride and a sense of accomplishment, but feel the experience has made them more confident, secure and content.
+Very often, those who have emerged through a difficult time (overcoming an addiction, changing old behaviours) not only feel great pride and a sense of accomplishment, but feel the experience has made them more confident, secure and content.

 For more information on specific resolutions, like quitting smoking, search this library for the specific terms that interest you.